vitejs/vite/docs/guide/migration.md

 If using ESM for SSR isn't possible in your project, you can set `legacy.buildSsrCjsExternalHeuristics` to generate a CJS bundle using the same externalization strategy of Vite v2.

+Also [`build.rollupOptions.output.inlineDynamicImports`](https://rollupjs.org/guide/en/#outputinlinedynamicimports) now defaults to `false` when `ssr.target` is `'node'`. `inlineDynamicImports` changes execution order and bundling to a single file is not needed for node builds.

 ## General Changes

 - JS file extensions in SSR and lib mode now use a valid extension (`js`, `mjs`, or `cjs`) for output JS entries and chunks based on their format and the package type.